 2007 – 2008

-In 2005, Cascades Casino opened in the heart of Langley, British Columbia which brought about a new era of gaming for the company, boasting over 60,000 square feet of gaming space, 77-room hotel and more than 25,000 square feet of convention space operated by Coast Hotels & Resorts Limited.
+In 2005, Cascades Casino opened in the heart of Langley, B.C., which brought about a new era of gaming for the company.
+Boasting over 60,000 square feet of gaming space, 77-room hotel and more than 25,000 square feet of convention space operated by Coast Hotels & Resorts Limited.

-The year 2002 was pivotal for Gateway due to the acquisition of the Baccarat Casino in Edmonton, Alberta, in June and the August purchase of the Lake City Casinos in Penticton, Kelowna, Kamloops and Vernon.
+The year 2002 was pivotal for Gateway due to the acquisition of the Baccarat Casino in Edmonton Alberta in June.
+In August, Gateway purchased the Lake City Casinos in Penticton, Kelowna, Kamloops and Vernon.

 In November, Gateway acquired Palace Casino in Edmonton, Alberta where an extensive renovation which more than doubled the size of the facility, was substantially completed in October 2001.